Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Groups may isolate themselves from differing perspectives and only consume information that reinforces their existing beliefs.
 Echo chambers and confirmation biases often lead to distorted perceptions of reality.

-Moral panic which leads to mass psychosis
+Moral panic leading to mass psychosis

 Scapegoating and group blame

 Blaming specific individuals or groups for perceived societal problems or injustices can cultivate discrimination, persecution, or violence within a group.
+Scapegoating may contribute to MPI in some circumstances.

 Cultural or societal paranoia that causes mass psychogenic illness